liger2020/ICT2202DigitalForensic/README.md

 # **ICT2202DigitalForensic**

-A secure blockchain-based chain of custody framework alongside a case management system in which a private lightweight blockchain in a case management system that allows authenticated participants to access off-chain evidence stored on a credible storage medium. **(???)**
+A secure blockchain-based chain of custody framework alongside a case management system in which a private lightweight blockchain in a case management system that allows authenticated participants to access off-chain evidence stored on a credible storage medium[^note]. **(???)**

 **\<Brief Introduction\>**